internetarchive/mediawiki-extension-archive-leaf/README.md

 ## Usage

 * To import items from Archive.org, navigate to `Special:ArchiveLeaf`.
-When the import completes, a link will appear for the imported page.
+When the import completes, a link to the imported page will appear.
-* To transcribe, first navigate to an imported page.
+* To transcribe a leaf, first navigate to an imported page.
 Choose a leaf and click Edit to work on it.
 The transcriber interface will appear.
 * When you have finished working on the leaf, close the transcriber by clicking the X in the upper right.
 The regular MediaWiki edit page will appear, with your transcribed text inside the `<transcription>` tag.
 * Click *Save changes* to save your work.